gina-santana/Adverse-Drug-Events/README.md

 ### Exploratory Data Analysis (EDA):
-During exploration of this dataset, I explored patient attributes of potential interest such as sex, weight, and age.
+During exploration of this dataset, I explored patient attributes of potential interest such as age, weight, and sex.
 The distributions of age and weight are as follows:

 ###### Figure 1